follywolly/performance-matters-1819/README.md

 }
 ```

 some components require callback functions to function properly.
-How to send callback functions for class references that get created on the server to the client? ???
+How to send callback functions for class references that get created on the server to the client?
+Make store a global? that way you don't need class references

 ## License
 [MIT](LICENSE) @ [Folkert-Jan van der Pol](https://folkertjan.nl)